-1.9 Decommissioning and Disassembly
+1.8 Decommissioning and Disassembly

 Decommissioning and disassembly of the generator set at the end of its working life must comply with local guidelines and legislation for disposal/recycling of components and contaminated fluids.
 This procedure must only be carried out by suitably trained and experienced service personnel.
 For more information contact your authorized distributor.
-This page is intentionally blank.